AndersonFrossard/karoua_youtube_download_gui/readme.md

 #public-key

+### How to check if the keys are correct and valid:

  Run this command to check fingerprint from diferent files:

 	gpg --show-keys filename1.asc

  ![Checking fingerprints](./img/image04.png)

- If they are the same and have not been revoked, good, the key is valid and secure for use.
+ If they both have my [fingerprint](#fingerprint) and have not been revoked, good, the key is valid and secure for use.

-Download the provided file and compare with [my Public Key at Github](https://github.com/AndersonFrossard/karoua_youtube_download_gui/tree/main/standalone/frossard.public.key.asc) .
-If they are exactly the same, perfect, you are good to go.

 Import my pgp public signature key: